Factbox-Global companies that might be affected by Trump's promised tariffs

 Both companies and other big consumer groups such as Pepsico and Lay's chips, have collectively invested hundreds of millions of dollars in their Mexican supply chains.

-(Reporting by Daniel Leussink and Maki Shiraki in Tokyo, Heekyong Yang in Seoul, Zhang Yan and Brenda Goh in Shanghai, Wen-Yee Lee in Taipei, Christoph Steitz and Victoria Waldersee in London and Frankfurt; Writing by Miyoung Kim and Josephine Mason; Editing by Jacqueline Wong, Kirsten Donovan)
+(Reporting by Daniel Leussink and Maki Shiraki in Tokyo, Heekyong Yang in Seoul, Zhang Yan and Brenda Goh in Shanghai, Wen-Yee Lee in Taipei, Christoph Steitz and Helen Reid in London; Victoria Waldersee in Berlin, Giulio Piovaccari and Elisa Anzolin in Milan, Gilles Guillaume in Paris, Marie Mannes in Stockholm; Writing by Miyoung Kim and Josephine Mason; Editing by Jacqueline Wong, Kirsten Donovan and Jonathan Oatis)